Dino Zoff: Style of management

-Personal life
+Personal life and health

 Zoff is married to Annamaria Passerini; they have a son, Marco, born in 1967.
 Zoff is Roman Catholic.

 On 28 November 2015, it was reported Zoff was hospitalised for three weeks with a viral neurological infection, which made it difficult for him to walk.
 On 23 December 2015, it was reported Zoff had been recovering well, however stating, "For the first time in my life, I was actually afraid...
 When I say scared, I wasn't afraid for myself, but for those around me.
 My wife, my son, my grandchildren.
 My tribe, basically.
 I would've really hurt them by leaving."
 He also revealed, "One night I saw two figures at the end of my bed.
 They had the faces of Gaetano Scirea [one of his former, deceased teammates] and Enzo Bearzot [one of his former, deceased coaches].
 They were both smiling.
 I wasn't asleep, it wasn't a dream.
 I told them: 'Not yet, not now.'
 And I am still here."